astroumd/PHYS265-spring24/code_project.md

 Some questions to answer:

-- name of the package, anad what does the package do?
+- name of the package, and what does the package do?
 - how old is the package? what about its geneology?
 - is it still maintained, and by the original authors?
+- evaluate how easy it was to install and use
 - is the source code available?
-- evaluate how easy it was to install and use
+- in your example, do you use the code, or do they use an interface (e.g. web, command line tool)
 - is it pure python? or does it need accompanying C/C++/Fortran code?
 - does it install via the "standard" pip/conda, or is it more complex?
 - what is the input to the package?
 Just parameters, or dataset(s)?